Available Now

 For more, try The Bookstore in Lenox or Shaker Mill Books in West Stockbridge

-or, if you must, trusty Amazon, where there's also an e-book
+or, if you must, trusty Amazon.

 And, as always, you can go to ruthbass92@yahoo.com and order one, signed and